 (ii) 60 pounds of mercury in any calendar year in which the existing coal-fired electric generating unit in Boardman is not operated.

-(B) The owner or operator of each new coal-fired electric generating unit must submit to the Department a request, in a format specified by the Department, to receive a portion of the new coal-fired electric generating unit cap.
+(B) The owner or operator of each new coal-fired electric generating unit must submit to DEQ a request, in a format specified by DEQ, to receive a portion of the new coal-fired electric generating unit cap.
 The request may not be submitted until the new coal-fired electric generating unit has received its Site Certification from the Facility Siting Council, or if the new coal-fired electric generating unit is not required to obtain a Site Certificate, all governmental approvals necessary to commence construction.

-(C) The Department will allocate the new coal-fired electric generating unit cap in order of receipt of requests and, once allocated, the new coal-fired electric generating unit shall be entitled to receive an equal allocation in future years unless the new coal-fired electric generating unit permanently ceases operations.
+(C) DEQ will allocate the new coal-fired electric generating unit cap in order of receipt of requests and, once allocated, the new coal-fired electric generating unit shall be entitled to receive an equal allocation in future years unless the new coal-fired electric generating unit permanently ceases operations.

 (D) Each individual new coal-fired electric generating unit shall emit no more than the lesser of: